bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-11-15-drive-my-car.md

 _Uncle Vanya_ comprises actors who use Japanese, Korean, Mandarin and Korean
 Sign Language.

 Like Hamaguchi, Mr Kafuku is interested in what can be said, emoted, translated and felt.
 Perhaps therein lies the key to his melancholy – Mr Kafuku’s difficulty in expressing feelings breeds an interest in studying ways of expressing them.
 His late wife was called Oto; the written character for her name means ‘sound’, Mr Kafuku tells Misaki.
 Even after Oto’s death her sound resonates through Mr Kafuku and Misaki’s days, by way of the cassette recordings she made to help him learn scripts.
-As the Saab glides north, one gets the feeling that Mr Kafuku is growing closer not only to Misaki but also to Oto, the one woman driving his car, the other delivering him his lines.
+As the Saab glides north, one gets the feeling that Mr Kafuku is growing closer not only to Misaki but also to Oto, the one woman driving his car, the other delivering him his lines.<br>

-Becca Voelcker, _Sight and Sound_, December 2021
+**Becca Voelcker, _Sight and Sound_, December 2021**

-**Ryusuke Hamaguchi on ‘Drive My Car’**
+**Ryusuke Hamaguchi on ‘Drive My Car’**<br>
 _Can you drive a car?_

 Not at all.
 (Laughs) I do have a licence, but I don’t drive on my own.
 In my entire life I think I drove a car three times and that’s it.